VReID-XFD/VReID-XFD/README.md

 # VSLA-CLIP Baseline for VReID-XFD Workshop (WACV 2026)

 This repository contains the **baseline implementation** for the **VReID-XFD: Video-based Human Recognition at Extreme Far Distances** workshop, accepted at **WACV 2026**.
-It is built upon the [VSLA-CLIP](https://github.com/FHR-L/VSLA-CLIP) framework and provides reproducible training and evaluation pipelines for long-range person recognition tasks on the **AG-VPReID** and **DetReIDX** datasets.
+It is built upon the [VSLA-CLIP](https://github.com/FHR-L/VSLA-CLIP) framework and provides reproducible training and evaluation pipelines for long-range person recognition tasks on the **DetReIDX** dataset.

 ---